zentrocdot/LazyImageUpscaler/README.md

 > will developed up to the point the application works as expected.
 The last version of
 > the application needs still some fine-tuning before publishing.</p>

-If you like what I present here, or if it helps you, or if it is useful, you are welcome to [donate](#Donation) a small contribution.
-It motivates me a lot and speeds up my work a much.
+<b>If you like what I present here, or if it helps you, or if it is useful, you are welcome
+to [donate](#Donation) a small contribution.
+It motivates me a lot and speeds up my work a much.</b>

 ## Preface